h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 ### Scope

 Traditional linear models are globally interpretable because they exhibit the same functional behavior throughout their entire domain and range.
 Machine learning models learn local patterns in training data and represent these patterns through complex behavior in learned response functions.
 Therefore, machine-learned response functions may not be globally interpretable, or global interpretations of machine-learned functions may be approximate.
-In many cases, local expla- nations for complex functions may be more accurate or simply more desirable due to their ability to describe single predictions.
+In many cases, local explanations for complex functions may be more accurate or simply more desirable due to their ability to describe single predictions.

 **Global Interpretability**: Some of the presented techniques above will facilitate global transparency in machine learning algorithms, their results, or the machine-learned relationship between the inputs and the target feature.
 Global interpretations help us understand the entire relationship modeled by the trained response function, but global interpretations can be approximate or based on averages.